0xPolygon/polygon-docs/README.md

 ### Creating a pull request

-1. **Pull request**: Once your changes are complete, create a pull request against the main branch of Polygon Technical Docs.
+1. **Pull request**: Once your changes are complete, create a pull request against the main branch of Polygon Knowledge Layer.
 2. **Review process**: Your pull request will be reviewed by the maintainers.
 They may request changes or clarifications.
 3. **Responsibility**: Contributors are expected to maintain their contributions over time and update them as necessary to ensure continued accuracy and relevance.